 The command() method accepts a Command class instance configured with information to add to the report entry.
 The Command class supports the following report entry information units:

 - Command name (withName method)

 - Start and End times (withStartTime and withEndTime methods)

 The following snippets demonstrate the use of this class and the command() method:

 The API supports adding any type of attachment.
-When creating the Attachment object, simply supply -
+When creating the Attachment object, supply the following: